MiuLab/CLUSE/README.md

 Please cite the corresponding papers if you use the above datasets.

 ## Data preprocessing
 All the data are in the data/ directory.
-You can safely download the preprocessed data from [here](ftp://miulab.myds.me/CLUSE/data.zip).
+You can safely download the preprocessed data from ftp://miulab.myds.me/CLUSE/data.zip.
+Unzip it and replace the old data/ directory.

 Or you can preprocess the data by yourself.